-The biggest issue that separates this a privately owned company from the larger delivery companies like, UPS and FedEx is same-day service and odd hour deliveries.
+The biggest issue that separates this a privately owned company from the larger delivery companies like, UPS and FedEx is same-day service, and deliveries within an hour or two, as well as odd hour deliveries.

 While these larger companies may guarantee next day service, small couriers tend to operate inside a less-than-24-hour time frame.

 There are a few things to consider when starting out.

 - First, think about the location.
 Small towns and rural areas may not need a courier service at all.

 - Second, think about the type of service that you would like to start.
 Some couriers only pick up and deliver medical packages, and for example, court documents.

 - One key to success in this industry is on-time deliveries and careful handling of packages.